dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   **Variable** or **cast**: May contain type argument patterns.
 Introduces a variable whose name is the pattern's identifier.
 The variable is final if the surrounding pattern variable declaration has a `final` modifier.

-*   **Type pattern**: Type patterns new *type* variables whose name is the type pattern's identifier.
-Type variables are always final.

 The scope where a pattern's variables are declared depends on the construct that contains the pattern: